kmye222/Project-3/Design.md

   touchStarted()/mouseDown()

-      • Get the box touched
+      • Get the box touched with finger.

       • Set color to zero